PimpMyPool/PimpMyPool/index.md

-## Welcome to PimpMyPOOL a Cardano stacking pool for ADA
+## Welcome to PimpMyPool a Cardano stacking pool for ADA